landrevj/toys/README.md

 # if the line is shorter than the width of the board then it will just fill the empty space with 0's
 # so you can save yourself some trouble and just use newlines instead of rows with just 0's in it.

-# this is a square. dont let monospace fonts trick you
+# this is a square. dont let the shape trick you
 [board]
 11111111111111
 10000000000001